Baima language: Classification

 The classification of Baima has caused controversy among linguists.
 Baima is provisionally classified with the Khams group, although it also has a number of Amdo characteristics.
 Reasons for this are presumably the drastic simplification of the syllable structure, the elimination of ancient Tibetan syllables codas and the presence of tones.
 While many scholars (Song Hongkai, Nishida Tatsuo, and Katia Chirkova) believe that Baima is a separate Tibeto-Burman subgroup in its own right, others believe that it should be identified as a Tibetan dialect.
 In fact, the differences between Baima and Tibetan far exceeded those existing between the three main Tibetan dialects spoken within Chinese territory.

 Decline due to classification

 Although the Baima people have sought after their claims as an independent ethnic group since the 1960s, the Baima language remained classified as a Tibetan dialect.
 As such, their ethnic minority rights are "hostile taken over" by the Tibetans and the Lhasa Tibetan language.
 As Chirkova noted, "Reclassification of ethnic groups listed as Tibetans remains a sensitive issue in the PRC, and is considered by many Tibetans as an attack on Tibetan identity by the Chinese government."
 As a result, the Baima language remains poorly documented to this day and continues to raise the question of language in the role of cultural survival.
 The use of Baima is limited to religious ceremonies and intercommunication between Baima villages, which significantly furthered the endangerment of Baima language.
 Additionally, the language of communication with neighboring communities throughout all Baima-inhabited areas is Sichuan Mandarin.

+History

+Baima speakers number around 10,000 and have lived for generations in the mountainous region spanning the borders of Sichuan and Gansu Provinces.
+After the establishment of the People's Republic of China in 1949, Baima speakers have requested to grant them recognition as an independent ethnic group on many occasions.
+Historians believe that the Baima are descendants of the ancient Di people in China.
+Tibetans invaded the Di territory in the 7th century and assimilated the local population, which probably subsequently shifted into a form of Tibetan spoken by the invaders.
+Linguists consider Baima to be an independent language of the Tibetan branch but the language itself has been greatly influenced by Tibetan.
+In addition, DNA specialists have discovered that the Baima are genetically closer to the Qiang people than to the Tibetans.